5k-mirrors/poe-live-search-manager/README.md

 - when logged in user adds a new row to the input table with valid content:
   - socket connection happens
   - whisper messages alter clipboard
-  - shows OS notifications in sequence
+  - it shows OS notifications in sequence
 - when socket connection happens, the connection state is indicated in that row

 As a user, I can delete searches, so that I do not get notified for items matched by that search